kofno/Sparrowhawk/README.md

 For Sparrowhawk to work from MRI, you must package your bundle, and you must bundle install --local from JRuby at least once.
 This is so bundler can find the java versions of your gems.

+Ruby Implementations (implementations that I have run Sparrowhawk with):
+- REE
+- JRuby 1.5.6

 ## Word!

 If you're using Sparrowhawk, drop me a line.
 I'd love to hear about it!